 paperback.
 Condition: Good.
 Used books may not include access codes or one time use codes.
 Proven Seller with Excellent Customer Service.
 Choose expedited shipping and get it FAST.
 Seller Inventory # sun0000011718

 Paperback.
-Condition: Very Good.
+Condition: Good.
 Connecting readers with great books since 1972!
-Used books may not include companion materials, and may have some shelf wear or limited writing.
+Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_414594726
+Seller Inventory # S_357140420